In biblical times, a city was a large cluster of buildings surrounded by walls. It had these features:

-The photograph above is not, of course, an ancient Israelite city; it is Carcassonne in France.
-But it has the traditional layout of a fortified city.
+The photograph below is not, of course, an ancient Israelite city.
+It is Carcassonne in France.
+But it shows the traditional layout of a fortified city.
 An encircling wall encloses

 This, on a smaller scale, was the layout of cities in the biblical world.

-It was protected by a ring of walls, with a rampart leading up to the city gates.
-Inside the walls were houses of varying shapes and sizes, but also monumental buildings which covered a substantial part of the area inside the walls.
+An ancient city was protected by a ring of walls, with a rampart leading up to the city gates.
+Inside the walls were houses of varying shapes and sizes, but also monumental buildings which covered a substantial part of the walled area.
 Among these were the temple and the palace, often at the center of the settlement or in a prominent position.
 All the houses were accessible via narrow alleys.

 A city had to be situated near a water supply, with wells in the nearby plains or valleys.